 How Much Does 1 Pound of Weed Cost?

 Since there aren’t really any dispensaries selling marijuana by the pound (for rather obvious legal reasons), prices you might pay on the illegal market will vary a lot, and you can expect questionable quality.
 You might pay from $1500 USD for cheap dried buds but could easily pay up to $4000 USD or more for high-grade marijuana.

 How Are Cannabis Concentrates Measured?

-Cannabis concentrates such as wax, hash, oils and other high-purity THC or CBD extracts are also weighed out in grams, same as other weed measurements.
+Cannabis concentrates such as wax, hash, oils and other high-purity THC or CBD extracts are also weighed out in grams, same as more traditional forms of weed measurement.
 As these concentrates are designed to get a much larger dose of marijuana into your system they are further measured by amount of THC content available.

 How Are Edibles Measured?

-For edibles the THC content is usually listed in milligrams and as a total amount, not “per-serving” – This means that the amount shown is the total amount of THC available in the product you are purchasing, which can be somewhat confusing when going between different types of edibles and concentrates.
+For edibles the THC content usually has it’s measurement listed in milligrams and as a total amount, not “per-serving” – This means that the amount shown is the total amount of THC available in the product you are purchasing, which can be somewhat confusing when going between different types of edibles and concentrates.